Why Should I Use Capacity Planning in Project Management Software?

 It improves your plan

-Capacity planning is a significant part of resource management, and you can’t create a robust project schedule without doing resource management.
+Capacity planning is a significant part of resource management, and you can’t create a robust project schedule without resource management.

-Assigning resources to your schedule is a basic part of project planning.
-And while you can choose to initially assign generic resources, this opens you up to risks.
-For instance, what if no one is available with that skill set during the period you’ve scheduled the work?
+Assigning resources to your schedule is a basic part of project planning — and while you can choose to initially assign generic resources, this opens you up to risks.
+For instance, what if no one with that skill set is available during the period you’ve scheduled the work?

-Capacity planning ensures you have the people you need when you need them, and that you don’t have valuable people just sitting around waiting for work.
+Capacity planning ensures you have the people you need when you need them and that you don’t have valuable people just sitting around waiting for work.

 It improves efficiency

-Capacity planning lets your team know what they’re working on in the short and long term.
+Capacity planning lets your team know what they’re working on in both the short and long term.
 Knowing they have stable work can reduce stress and optimize performance.